tangentsoft/pidp8i/doc/cc8-manual.md

     be left off of a function's definition; it is implicitly `int` in all cases, since `void` is not supported.

-    Further to this point, int the OS/8 version of CC8, it is optional to declare the types of the arguments to a function.
+    Further to this point, in the OS/8 version of CC8, it is optional to declare the types of the arguments to a function.
 For example, the following is likely to be rejected by a strictly conforming K&R C compiler, but it is legal in OS/8 CC8 because the types